 Where to Stay

 If you’re looking for a spot in the center of it all, consider booking a few rooms at H2Hotel.
 Located at the corner of Healdsburg Avenue and Mendocino Avenue, the hotel is just a few blocks from many of the city’s top restaurants and shops, and a quick walk takes you to the charming plaza for meandering or people watching.
 Priding itself on its commitment to sustainability, you’ll find a gearless elevator, solar panels for heating water, and lights that use occupancy sensors to reduce energy when you’re away.
-In addition to these energy efficient modifications, you’ll find spacious rooms with private balconies that overlook the city below or the mountains in the distance.
+In addition to these energy-efficient modifications, you’ll find spacious rooms with private balconies that overlook the city below or the mountains in the distance.

 For a quaint, intimate accommodation experience, reserve your rooms at Haydon Street Inn.
 A 1912 Queen Anne Victorian home, the bed-and-breakfast is located in a quiet residential neighborhood surrounded by various shady fruit trees.
-Co-owners Keren Colsten and John Harasty, are gracious hosts with insider tips and secrets that they’re happy to share.
+Co-owners Keren Colsten and John Harasty are gracious hosts with insider tips and secrets that they’re happy to share.
 However, perhaps the most wonderful hidden secret is the delicious food you’ll enjoy throughout your stay.
 As the former executive chef of Churchill Downs, John prepares breakfast every morning.
-Items like freshly baked scones, polenta waffles and homemade apple sausage are just a few of the specialities that might grace your plate.
+Items like freshly baked scones, polenta waffles and homemade apple sausage are just a few of the specialties that might grace your plate.